vdbergh/spsa_simul/README.md

 ```
 --quiet
 ```
-When this flag is present very little information is printed.
+When this flag is present only essential information is printed.
+No simulations are done.

 ## Output